-The motion to reject the amendments to Chapter 51, Entry Requirements and Chapter 60, Scrapie was made by Commissioner Jordan and seconded by Commissioner Evans.
-The motion passed.
+The motion to reject the amendments to Chapter 51, Entry Requirements and Chapter 60, Scrapie passed.

 c) Chapter 59, General Practices and Procedures

 Amendments proposed to Chapter 59, General Practices and Procedures aim to establish the same set of responsibilities when partnering with local authorities and TAHC currently observes when working with DPS and local law enforcement officers to ensure compliance with entry requirements.